-Review Board members are invited to attend all official meetings and to vote on leadership decisions and any other voting items proposed by the Editorial Board.
+Review Board members are invited to attend all official meetings and to vote on leadership decisions and any other voting items proposed by the Governing Board.
 Generally, Review Board meetings are held twice each year, and all members are invited to attend and to vote on items.

 Authors of accepted articles will automatically be invited to join the Review Board after initial acceptance of their first article.
 This will help to diversify and expand the Review Board over time.
-Members of the Editorial Board may also invite new Review Board members.
+Members of the Governing Board may also invite new Review Board members.

 The Review Board is intended to be a highly democratic organization, and there is no limit to its possible size.

 There is no time limit to Review Board membership provided that the member remains active in the field and with the encyclopedia.
-If a Review Board member does not participate in the board for a year or longer (i.e., does not complete any reviews and does not attend any meetings), then they may be removed from the Review Board by the Editorial Board with a letter of thanks.
-Former Review Board members may be invited to rejoin the Review Board by the Editorial Board.
+If a Review Board member does not participate in the board for a year or longer (i.e., does not complete any reviews and does not attend any meetings), then they may be removed from the Review Board by the Governing Board with a letter of thanks.
+Former Review Board members may be invited to rejoin the Review Board by the Governing Board.

 Review Board Selection and Acknowledgment

-Any researcher or practitioner with expertise related to educational technology may request to join the Review Board by emailing the Editorial Board and attaching a curriculum vitae.
+Any researcher or practitioner with expertise related to educational technology may request to join the Review Board by emailing the Governing Board and attaching a curriculum vitae.
 Generally, to serve on the Review Board, an individual should be actively engaged in the field either as a scholar, practitioner, or graduate student and have sufficient professional or research expertise.
 Some indicators of suitability to serve on the Review Board may include the following:

 - Recent, first-authored publication of research in a peer-reviewed educational technology journal; or